Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/code/README.md

 We used a voltmeter to measure the voltage across the battery for multiple readings, plotted a linear graph to work out the scaling factor and set BATmultiplier to the correct value, so FB_BAT now prints the correct battery voltage.

 ## 4 Returning Multiple Channels
 In the Calibration code, we relied on returning calibratedBAT from the **printMultiChannelADC()** function, which was a temporary solution, because in C only one value can be returned per function.
 If we continued to use **printMultiChannelADC()** we would only be able to return one value, but we need four values.
 This new code now introduced 4 separate functions: **printFB_BAT**, **printFB_USB**, **printFB_SOLAR**, **printFB_LED** which each return the single corresponding value.
 This means we can now hopefully utilise the solar panel voltage in the next iteration.

-The averaging was removed, because it was ineffective.
+## 5 Averaging
+There is quite a lot of fluctuation between each of the FB values, so we implemented an averaging code that takes a number of samples and finds the average across them to try and minimise fluctuations.